DavidWarrenKatz/programmedAging/authors/Amon.md

 ---

 ### 2. **Gametogenesis eliminates age-induced cellular damage and resets lifespan in yeast**
-**Angelika Amon et al.**
+**Elçin Ünal, Angelika Amon et al.**
 **Published in Science, 2011**
 [Read the full article here](https://www.science.org/doi/10.1126/science.1204349)

 **Summary**:
-In this study, Amon and her team explored how gametogenesis in yeast resets the aging clock.
+In this study, Ünal and her team explored how gametogenesis in yeast resets the aging clock.
 They found that during gametogenesis, age-induced cellular damage is eliminated, effectively restoring the lifespan of the newly generated cells.
-This process highlights a critical mechanism by which cells can undergo a 'rejuvenation' during reproduction, providing insights into how germ cells maintain their integrity across generations.
+Yeast cells lacking Cdc5 are not able to undergo meiotic division, but are still able to sense nutrients deprivation and undergo sporulation.
+As a result, under conditions that normally induce sporulation in yeast, yeast cells lacking Cdc5 transition from a vegetative cell into a single spore rather than the usual four spores.
+This single spore is still born young.
+All hallmarks of aging are erased, including amyloid aggregates.

 **Commentary**:
-This work is particularly important in the field of aging and cell biology because it offers a biological explanation for how organisms reset cellular aging during reproduction.
-It suggests that there are intrinsic pathways in cells that can clear accumulated damage, raising the possibility of leveraging these pathways in therapeutic interventions aimed at reversing cellular aging.
+A possible conclusion from this study is that dilution and asymmetric division are not responsible for the clearing of age-associated damage, such as amyloid, as there was no cell division.
+One interpretation is that the yeast cell always had the ability to clear amyloid without dilution or asymmetric division or any addition of energy.
+The yeast cell, however, allowed the damage to accumulate as directed by its aging program.
+The hypothesis that there is an aging clock upstream of amyloid accumulation directing the accumulation simply explains this observation of single yeast spores being born young.
+Another explanation could be that there is a hidden asymmetry in this scenario.
+While normal meiosis causes aggregates to segregate to the “GUNC”, it’s not clear if GUNC formation is blocked in CDC5mn cells.
+This suggests repeating the experiment and blocking the formation of GUNC.

+In any case, Elcin subsequently states that “elimination of these senescence-associated factors requires gamete membrane formation” (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9712276/).
+So, the CDC5mn spore may be analogous to a new cell within an old cell.

 **Image**:
 ![Image from Paper](https://example.com/path-to-image)
-*Caption*: A visual depiction of yeast cells undergoing gametogenesis, demonstrating how the process resets lifespan by eliminating accumulated cellular damage.
+*Caption*: I am basing this off of Figure 3D and Supplementary Information.